 The guidelines also affirm that consistently feeding these allergens to babies is the best approach, as demonstrated by three clinical studies (the LEAP, EAT, and PETIT studies).

-Thanks to the recent studies and guidelines, we now know that to promote healthier outcomes later in life, consistently feeding allergens during baby’s first year is strongly recommended by leading health organizations and doctors.
+Thanks to these studies and guidelines, we now know that to promote healthier outcomes later in life, consistently feeding allergens during baby’s first year is strongly recommended by leading health organizations and doctors.

 Of course, introducing allergens to baby on your own can be difficult and time-consuming, especially since frequent feeding is key.
 That’s where an early allergen introduction solution can come in, to make the process easier.